evinism/TinyBaker/README.md

 *tinybaker is still in beta, and is not yet suitable for production use*

-Installation with pip, e.g. `pip install tinybaker`

 TinyBaker allows programmers to define file-to-file transformations in a concise format and compose them together with clarity.

+Installation via `pip install tinybaker`

 ![Python Package](https://github.com/evinism/tinybaker/blob/main/misc/logo.png)